dharshana-rs/electrify_america/README.md

 Poorly distributed infrastructure risks creating accessibility issues and bottlenecks in sustainable transportation.
 Our project addresses the question:

-### Where and when will EV charging demand increase, and how well does the current infrastructure meet that demand?
+#### Where and when will EV charging demand increase, and how well does the current infrastructure meet that demand?

-## Motivation.
+## Motivation

 We are motivated to explore this project due to the growth of decarbonization policies, and a focus on environmentally friendly transportation.
 We noticed that there are several analyses focusing mainly on vehicle registration or station availability, but only few study about charging behavior and infrastructure characteristics at a granular, station-level scale.
 To address this gap, our team took this as an opportunity to combine multiple national datasets which we found.
 The datasets we decided to combine are EV WATTS, Alternative Fueling Stations, AFDC Vehicle Registration, and U.S. Census data to build a strong view of electric vehicle’s charging demand.